mlgordon/vpc/hello-world-vpc.md

 ```
 {: pre}

-## Step 9: Add a rule to the default security group for SSH
+## Step 9: Add a rule to the default security group for SSH.

 Find the security group for the VPC: